H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

+Before we state the main results of this paper, we provide a brief overview of the literature.
+As Onsager's conjecture has been the focus of many works recently, by necessity this review will be an incomplete overview of all the relevant results.
+In particular, we will mostly focus on results which pertain to the case of bounded domains.

-Onsager's conjecture was first proven on the torus in a series of works \cite{eyink,constantin,duchon,cheskidovconstantin}.
-Onsager's conjecture was proven on bounded domains with $C^2$ boundary in \cite{titi2018}, after results for the half plane in \cite{robinson}.
-Then in \cite{titi2019} the first half of the conjecture was proven under only an interior H\"older regularity assumption on the velocity field.
-For the proof in \cite{titi2018} the $C^{0, \alpha}$ regularity of the pressure was necessary.
+Onsager's conjecture was first proved in the torus $\mathbb{T}^3$ or on the full space $\mathbb{R}^3$ in a series of works \cite{eyink,constantin,duchon,cheskidovconstantin,isettproof,buckmasteradmissible}.
+As noted in \cite{drivas2018}, it is natural to consider Onsager's conjecture in the presence of physical boundaries, as all experimental evidence for anomalous dissipation from laboratory experiments is for flows with physical boundaries.
+The conservation of energy part of Onsager's conjecture was proven on bounded domains with $C^2$ boundary in \cite{titi2018}, after results for the half plane in \cite{robinson}.
+Then in \cite{titi2019} the first half of the conjecture was proven under only an interior H\"older regularity assumption above the Onsager exponent on the velocity field, but with a continuity assumption on the normal component of the energy flux near the boundary, as well as a regularity assumption on the pressure.

+It was shown in \cite{drivas2018} using a different proof that in the interior of the domain a Besov regularity rather than Hölder regularity assumption suffices.
+A technical improvement of this result was given in \cite{nguyen}.
+Moreover, in \cite{drivas2019,constantinremarks,bardosturbulence,bardoseuler} sufficient conditions were provided for convergence in bounded domains of Leray-Hopf weak solutions of the Navier-Stokes equations to weak (potentially dissipative) solutions of the Euler equations under structure function scaling assumptions.
+Further work on the mathematical analysis of wall-bounded turbulence can be found in \cite{quan,eyinkonsager} (and see references therein).

+In order to construct dissipative solutions of the Euler equations (with periodic boundary conditions), the method of convex integration was introduced and employed to incompressible fluid mechanics in \cite{lellisadmissibility,lellisinclusion}.
+Since then, the techniques and implementation of convex integration have been steadily improved to construct H\"older continuous solutions of the Euler equations in a sequence of papers \cite{lelliscontinuous,buckmaster,buckmasteradmissible,isettproof,daneri} (and see references therein).
+Reviews of these techniques can be found in \cite{buckmasterreview,lellis}.

+Although the majority of results established using convex integration are for the case of periodic boundary conditions, there are also several results in the presence of physical boundaries.
+In \cite{bardosnonuniqueness} the nonuniqueness of admissible weak solutions on an annulus with rotational data was established.
+In \cite{vasseurboundary} the nonuniqueness of weak solutions for plug flow initial data in the channel was proved, and it was demonstrated that the deviation from the steady solution coincides with upper bounds on the layer separation.
+Finally, the surveys \cite{bardosturbulence,bardoseuler,eyinkreview} provide an overview of results on the role of boundaries in incompressible turbulence.

+For the proof in \cite{titi2018} of the conservation part of the Onsager conjecture with boundaries, the propagation of $C^{0, \alpha}$ regularity from the velocity to the pressure was a necessary additional assumption, see Proposition 1.2 in \cite{titi2018}.
 The purpose of this paper is to give a full proof of this statement in the three-dimensional case.